 Privacy training is associated with data regulations and company policies and procedures.
 In the case of HIPAA, privacy training is required to train employees on HIPAA rules and company privacy policies and procedures.
 Privacy training is designed for all employees to help them understand the types of sensitive data as well as when and where that data can be shared.

 One training area now required under GDPR and CCPA is data subject rights.
 Companies need to train their employees on the relevant data subject rights.
 We offer lessons on data subject rights in our GDPR and CCPA training but are also creating short courses focused solely on data subject rights for different audiences — customer support, account management, and technical support.

 We also plan to launch privacy training specifically for sales and marketing teams so they can better understand privacy and use it in their materials during conversations with potential customers.

 Compliance training is the culmination of several different types of training that your organization needs to complete as part of the regime or framework you’re certifying against.

 Each regulation, regime, and reporting standard is slightly different in terms of what they require for training.
 We’ve created mappings that outline what is required for each framework (we will be adding to this list over time).
-Some regulations, like HIPAA, require both privacy and security training.
+Some regulations, like HIPAA, require both privacy and security awareness training.
 Others, like SOC 2, require only security awareness training.
 Some companies, especially technology companies that cross borders and industries, need to meet multiple regulations.

 Our mission at Haekka is to enable technology companies to provide relevant, effective training to all employees.
-This includes privacy and security training.
+This includes privacy and security awareness training.
 Using Haekka checks the box on compliance training as well, regardless of data regulation or regime, while building a culture of continuous improvement.
 We are 100% focused on being your trusted training partner.